 Take an oatmeal bath

 One of the worst side effects of a bad sunburn is the insatiable urge to itch peeling skin.
-To stop yourself and soothe the burn, run a lukewarm bath and add at least one cup of finely ground oats.
-Use your hand to swirl the water and distribute the oatmeal, then soak for 15 to 20 minutes.
+Drawing a lukewarm bath is just one of the many sunburn remedies that can quell the itch and soothe the burn.
+Add at least one cup of finely ground oats to the bath water and use your hand to swirl the water and evenly distribute the oatmeal.
+Then soak your body for 15 to 20 minutes.
 “Oatmeal is a humectant, meaning it helps moisturize skin, and it contains inflammation-quelling compounds,” Ranella Hirsch, MD, a Boston-based dermatologist, told Prevention.
 You’ll enjoy the itching relief so much that you’ll probably want to repeat this oatmeal bath a few times a day.
 Here’s more about how to treat a burn—sun-induced or otherwise—using oats.